AMLP: anti-money laundering and financial crime conference

 The AMLP Forum has become one of our “go-to” events for the last few years as its focus matches our own so very well.

 While the event took place under Chatham House Rules and will thus preclude us from attributing thoughts to individual speakers, suffice it to say, the list of those taking to the stage was exactly as we would have hoped.
-Representatives from the banking authorities such as the FCA, the National Crime Agency, European Banking Authority, Europol and the Financial Action Task Force attended alongside private firms such as KPMG, HSBC, Baker McKenzie, and Barclays amongst others.
+Representatives from the banking authorities such as the FCA,

 The conference took place over two days at the magnificent Merchant Taylors’ Hall in central London.